RGB-Tools/RGB-Documentation/state-transitions.md

 In order to properly encode data into the state in a reproducible way a [Strict Type System](https://www.strict-types.org/) together with [Strict Encoding]() has been adopted in RGB.
 This means that:
 * The encoding of the data is done according to a precise [schema](#terminilogy/glossary.md#schema) which, unlike JSON or YAML, define a precise structure and layout of the data thus allowing also for deterministic ordering of each data element herein.
-* The ordering of the elements inside every collection of elemets (i.e. in lists, sets or maps) is deterministic as well.
+* The ordering of the elements inside every collection (i.e. in lists, sets or maps) is deterministic as well.
-* Bounduaries (lower and higher) are defined for every variable and for the number of element in a collection (the so called **Confinement**).
+* Boundaries (lower and higher) are defined for every variable and for the number of element in a collection (the so called **Confinement**).
-* All data field are byte-alligned.
+* All data field are byte-aligned.
 * The serialization and hashing of the data is performed in a deterministic way (Strict Encoding) allowing for creating **reproducible commitments** of the data irrespective of the system on which such operation is performed.
 * The creation of the data according to the schema is **performed through a simple description language which compile in Binary form** from Rust Language.
 In the future extension to other languages will be supported.
 * Additionally, the compiling according to the Strict Type System produces 2 types of outputs: